MetaMask/metamask-improvement-proposals/MIPs/MIP-X.md

 The MetaMask team will be responsible for implementing the proposed changes to support versioned CAIP-27 requests.
 This will involve updating the CAIP-27 resolution logic, modifying the API, and ensuring compatibility with different versions of requests.

 ## Developer Adoption Considerations
-Developers integrating MetaMask's CAIP-27 functionality should consider the following aspects when adopting versioned asset identifiers:
+Developers integrating MetaMask's CAIP-27 functionality should consider the following aspects when adopting versioned requests:

 1. Handling Versioned Requests: Developers should update their dapp logic to consider the specified version parameter when calling the MetaMask API.